 For many teens, one of the most exciting times in their lives is when they drive by themselves for the first time.
 Not only is it a rite of passage declaring their burgeoning independence, but it is a milestone marking how much their parents have grown to trust them.
 Yet, for many parents, as exciting as this first solo drive is, it’s still nerve-racking, as are the drives that come after it.

 But, just because your child is driving alone, that doesn’t mean that you can’t supervise their behavior.
-There are all sorts of devices and services available to help you track your teen’s driving.
+There are all sorts of devices and services available to help you track your teen’s driving and keep them from experiencing any distractions.
 Some of them are built-in, and some can be installed after you purchase a car.

 You might think that tracking your teen is unnecessary, and you might be right.
-But in 2016, 3,008 teens aged 16 to 19 were killed in motor vehicle crashes, according to the Insurance Institute for Highway Safety.
+But in 2017, 2,734 teenagers ages 13-19 were killed in motor vehicle crashes, according to the Insurance Institute for Highway Safety.
 In fact, teenage drivers have the highest crash risk per mile driven.

 One reason for this relates to their inexperience coupled with their natural tendency to behave impulsively.
 To help teens build their experience and driving skill set, each state, as well as the capital, has graduated driver licensing laws in place.
 Teens are restricted to driving in low-risk environments until they obtain a full license.
 But, even with this system in place, teens, like all drivers, are still subject to the temptations of driving while intoxicated or distracted.